 2. Backlog work orders

-Every organization has a backlog, an ongoing list of work items that a facilities manager hasn’t had a chance to address.
+Another important facility management KPI for facility managers, every organization has a backlog, an ongoing list of work items that a facilities manager hasn’t had a chance to address.
 It typically contains noncritical work tasks that have been requested but have not been prioritized.
 While a single backlog work order may not be a big deal in itself, a long backlog may indicate inefficiencies in the current facility management process.
 As small items add up, the ability to effectively manage and prevent them from occurring in the first place decreases.
-By reviewing backlog work orders, a facilities manager might discover gaps in areas like machine utilization or available staffing and take steps to course-correct and get the workload back on track.
+By reviewing backlog work orders using work order software, a facilities manager might discover gaps in areas like machine utilization or available staffing and take steps to course-correct and get the workload back on track.

 3. Budget schedule